benhoyt/benhoyt.github.com/writings/dont-sanitize-do-escape.md

 Perhaps more importantly, it gives a false sense of security.
 What does "unsafe" mean?
 In what context?
 Sure, `<>&` are unsafe characters for HTML, but what about CSS, JSON, SQL, or even shell scripts?
 Those have a completely different set of unsafe characters.

-For example, NaiveSite might have an HTML template that looks like this:
+For example, NaiveSite might have a PHP template that looks like this:

 ```html
 <html>